RecondoYuk/winelist/pages/Malbec.md

 - Subgroups

 ## Dukes Wines and Distinctions
-    - Tentadora
+  - **Tentadora** 🍷
       - Valle de Cafayate, Argentina
       - Blueberry and blackberry melange with notes of spice and earth that broadens into a velvety finish